Convective stability analysis of massive neutron stars formed in binary mergers: Acknowledgements

 \section{Acknowledgements}

-We thank the members of the Computational Relativistic Astrophysics group in AEI for helpful discussions.
-Yong Gao thanks Alexis Reboul-Salze and Shichao Wu for useful discussions.
+We thank the members of the Computational Relativistic Astrophysics group in AEI for helpful discussions. {We also thank José Antonio Font, Sebastiano Bernuzzi, and Milton Ruiz for useful discussions during the conference New Frontiers NR 2025.} Yong Gao thanks Alexis Reboul-Salze and Shichao Wu for useful discussions.
 Numerical computations were performed on the clusters Sakura, Cobra, and Raven at the Max Planck Computing and Data Facility.
 This work was in part supported by Grant-in-Aid for Scientific Research (grant Nos.
 20H00158, 23H04900, 23H01172 and 23K25869) of Japanese MEXT/JSPS.